 Keep Your Home a Little Warmer This Winter with a Heat Pump

-A heat pumheating_1_720p probably isn’t the first thing that comes to mind when thinking about cooling your home.
+A heat pump probably isn’t the first thing that comes to mind when thinking about cooling your home.
 However, heat pumps are very efficient at both heating and cooling, and in locations with mild climates a heat pump is often preferred over separate cooling and heating systems.

 How Does a Heat Pump Work?